ganz125/gI2C_mini_master/README.md

 # gI2C_mini_master
- I2C comm with Nintendo Classic Mini retro controller for an FPGA in Verilog
+ FPGA implementation of I2C comm with a Nintendo Classic Mini retro controller in Verilog.